-Tripiti, the catacombs and an ancient
+Tripiti, the catacombs and an ancient theatre.

 For a little history, traditional Greek buildings and food, we were forced to abandon the beaches every now and again.
 From the pretty village of Tripiti we walked to see the catacombs and nearby amphitheatre.
-Somehow it's still allowed to climb around the catacombs which were used by early Christians first as a burial site and later also as a place of worship and a refuge from persecution by the Romans between the first and fifth centuries.
+Somehow it's still allowed to climb around the catacombs.
+They were used by early Christians first as a burial site and later also as a place of worship and a refuge from persecution by the Romans between the first and fifth centuries.

 The marble amphitheatre dates from the late eighteen-hundreds.
-With its cliff-side position, looking over to Milos' Inner Western coastline and complex carved details, I was reminded of a Roman sense of beauty which studying their rule had forced out of my mind.
+With its cliff-side position, looking over to Milos' inner western coastline, and complex carved details, I was reminded of a Roman sense of beauty which studying their rule had forced out of my mind.

 The famous Ancient Greek statue, Venus de Milos, was also discovered here.
 Created sometime between 130 and 100 BC, she is thought to be Aphrodite, the Greek goddess of love and beauty (only known as Venus to the Romans).
 Unfortunately all you will find of her is a slightly ugly sign as, after being discovered by a peasant named Yorgos Kentrotasin in 1820, she was quickly snapped up by the French and currently resides in the Louvre, Paris.

-Milos' laid back capital, Plaka is living proof that you don't need to survive the crowds of Santorini to admire that typical clean white and blue architecture you've been dreaming of.
+Milos' laid back capital, Plaka is proof that you don't need to survive the crowds of Santorini to admire that typical clean white and blue architecture you've been dreaming of.
 While we were there in September, we had the streets to ourselves and were free to explore in peace.
 Nothing is regularly shaped, curves and straight edges compliment each-other and the colour scheme fits perfectly with the national flag...

 Weird, red, volcanic looking sculptures lined our path, the air was dry and I could see the tiny islands of Arkadio and Akrathi in the distance.
 It was quite a hike and yet again we were both in flip-flops, but once we finally got down there the sea was predictably beautiful.

-Neither of us had envisioned swimming that day, but with two fat naked Greek men further down the beach, it didn't seem too outrageous to go in in our underwear.
+Neither of us had envisioned swimming that day, but with two naked Greek men further down the beach, it didn't seem too outrageous to go in in our underwear.